enryold/yii2-apidoc-generator/README.md

 ```

-INSTALL APIDOC GENERATOR WITH COMPOSER
+ADD APIDOC GENERATOR IN YOUR PROJECT
 ---------------------------------------

 ```